Physical-mass calculation of $\rho(770)$ and $K^*(892)$ resonance parameters via $\pi \pi$ and $K \pi$ scattering amplitudes from lattice QCD: Effective GEVP Spectra

 \section{Effective GEVP Spectra}

-We summarize here the effective masses Eq.~\eqref{gevplogmass} computed from the GEVP eigenvalues $\lambda^{(i)}$ on each lattice irrep, as described in Sec.~\ref{sec:gevp}, where the faint data was not used in the scattering analysis.
-The faint dashed lines are energies of non-interacting $K\pi$ and $\pi\pi$ systems, each carrying the momenta of the two-bilinear operators used in the GEVP, boosted to the CM frame, \cf Eq.~\eqref{nonintCMformula} and Table~\ref{tab:irrepmomenta}.
-Each horizontal histogram represents the frequency of the CM-boosted energies within the $n^{(i)}_{\sf fits}$ single-exponential fit results, $E^{(i)}_{\sf cm}$, weighted by $w_{\sf corr}^{(i)}$, according to the procedure in Sec.~\ref{sec:spectrumdetermination}.
-The bands are the model-averaged result according to the procedure described in Sec.~\ref{sec:modelaveraging}, over the hyperparameters in Table~\ref{tab:hyperparametervariation}.
-Note that such bands do not go directly into the Lüscher analysis, instead the sampling procedure of Sec.~\ref{sec:modelaveraging} is employed.
+We summarize in Figs.~\ref{fig:effmass_spectrum_kpi},\ref{fig:effmass_spectrum_pipi} the effective masses Eq.~\eqref{gevplogmass} computed from the GEVP eigenvalues $\lambda^{(i)}$ on each lattice irrep (see Sec.~\ref{sec:gevp}), for illustration purposes.
+The faint dashed lines are energies of non-interacting $K\pi$ and $\pi\pi$ systems, each carrying the momenta of the two-bilinear operators used in the GEVP, boosted to the c.m. frame, \cf Eq.~\eqref{nonintCMformula} and Table~\ref{tab:irrepmomenta}.
+Through the horizontal histograms, we depict the frequency of the c.m.-boosted energies within the $n^{(i)}_\mathrm{fits}$ single-exponential fit results, $E^{(i)}_\cm$, weighted by $w_\corr^{(i)}$, according to the procedure in Sec.~\ref{sec:spectrumdetermination}.
+The bands are the model-averaged result according to the prescription given in Sec.~\ref{sec:modelaveraging}, over the hyperparameter variations (``$\runs$'') of Table~\ref{tab:hyperparametervariation} (see also Eq.~\eqref{eq:energycorrweighting}).
+Such bands contain both the statistical error and the systematic due to fit-range and hyperparameter variations, all summed in quadrature.
+Note that these uncertainties intervals do not go directly into the Lüscher analysis, instead the sampling procedure of Sec.~\ref{sec:modelaveraging} is employed.